Omidznlp/Kubernetes/README.md

 ```
 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```
-Read more inforamtion about the commands link:
+Read more information about the commands at the following link:

 https://docs.docker.com/engine/install/ubuntu/